GuidanceMantras/GuidanceMantras/README.md

 - Do search on google like below
 " How to prepare for government exams' or "How to prepare for government exams reddit" or on Quora "what are the important government exams in india/your state?
-- find a better study partner or s for any government exams
+- find a better study partner/s for any government exams
 - Do not fall for the easy traps that your friend/neighbour/relative is already working and making money in private jobs.
 Government job is always government job
 - Please give first and formost priority to government jobs in your life.
 - Please read below website to know about how to prepare for government exams